What are LTDLE factors?

 Irrigation Product including Losses

 A limited range of unique entitlements have no LTDLE factors.
 Alternate methods based on best available information have been used to convert these entitlement volumes to an estimated water recovery volume.
-They are are presented below.
+They are presented below.

 Very high reliability entitlement from Campaspe Irrigation Area decommissioning